amielfilarca/where-is-waldo/README.md

 - Interact with a NoSQL flexible database.

-- Design an interesting application with smooth transitions and animations.
+- Design an application with a clean user interface.

 - Understand and integrate a Backend-as-a-Service (BaaS) provider in Firebase into the app.